 A good school environment is necessary for a quality educational program.
 The administration establishes such rules as necessary to maintain an environment free from disruptions.
-Behavior that tends to disrupt or is a violation of any rule may result in disciplinary action, including Saturday school, corporal punishment, in-school suspension, suspension, and expulsion.
+Behavior that tends to disrupt or is a violation of any rule may result in disciplinary action, including Saturday school, before/after school detentions, in-school suspension, suspension, and expulsion.